An Efficient On-Policy Deep Learning Framework for Stochastic Optimal Control: Methods

 \subsection{Alternative objective for implementation}

-Equation~\eqref{eq:grad} can be implemented to directly estimate the gradient of the objective $L(\theta)=J(u^\theta)$ by replacing the expectation $\EE_{X^\theta}$ by an empirical expectation over an ensemble of independent realizations of the SDE~\ref{eq:sde:theta}.
-Alternatively, we can use automatic differentiation of an alternative objective, proposed concurrently in~\cite{domingoenrich2024taxonomy}:
+Equation~\eqref{eq:grad} can be implemented to directly estimate the gradient of the objective $L(\theta)=J(u^\theta)$ by estimating the expectation empirically over an ensemble of independent realizations of the SDE~\eqref{eq:sde:theta}.
+Alternatively, we can use automatic differentiation of an alternative objective~\citep{ribeira2024improving,domingoenrich2024taxonomy}:

 \begin{proposition} We have

 where we defined